Are you committing any SEO sins?

 But, this statistic may not apply to your site.
 The only way to know what percentage of organic traffic comes from Google, with any certainty, is by tracking your analytics.

-According to SiteImprove, analytics and documentation of user behavior helps you to demonstrate the return on investment (ROI) of your site.
+According to SiteImprove, analytics and documentation of user behavior help you to demonstrate the return on investment (ROI) of your site.
 With your analytics, you can make better decisions about how to grow your business and enhance user experience.

 With Google Analytics, for example, you can measure, analyze and optimize your web pages and content in order to drive the right engagement.